Commercial Bank of Australia

-The Commercial Bank of Australia Limited (CBA) was an Australian and New Zealand retail bank which operated from 1866 until being amalgamated with the Bank of New South Wales, that was established in 1817, to form the Westpac Banking Corporation in 1982.
+The Commercial Bank of Australia Limited (CBA) was an Australian and New Zealand retail bank which operated from 1866 until it merged with the Bank of New South Wales, which was established in 1817, to form the Westpac Banking Corporation in 1982.

 History

-The Commercial Bank of Australia was established in 1866.
+The first prospectus of the Commercial Bank of Australia was published on 16 March 1866.
+The initial capital was £500,000 in fifty thousand shares at £10 each.
+The first chairman of the bank's board of directors was Gideon S. Lang.
+In addition to Gideon Lang, the first directors were John Mackenzie, Thomas Mitchell and L. J. Sherrard.
+A provisional committee was made up of the four directors plus Mars Buckley, W. A. Broadribb, Thomas Cherry, James Copeland, Lowe Kong Meng, Matthew McCaw, Louis Ah Mouy, Sir Francis Murphy, Adam Stacpoole, Sylvester O'Sullivan, T. J. Thomas, David E. Wilkie and Benjamin Williams.
+Murphy, Wilkie and Williams were members of the Victorian Legislative Council.

+The first general manager of the bank was George Valentine.
+He was succeeded early in 1870 by Henry Gyles Turner.

 Lake and Reynolds write that Lowe Kong Meng and Louis Ah Mouy were "founding director(s) and major shareholder(s) of the Commercial Bank of Australia."
 As banks could issue their own paper currency at the time, the bank printed Chinese text on their pound note to encourage Chinese custom.